Open BIM encompasses both a set of workflow and software tools to ensure efficient and reliable construction processes.

 Catenda is actively participating in the core developer’s efforts to set and develop the BCF standard.
 Here is the evolution of the BCF format over time:

 BCF has initially been implemented in Tekla and Solibri solutions.
-Soon after, Bimsync adopted BCF for its issue management workflow.
+Soon after, Catenda Hub (previously Bimsync) adopted BCF for its issue management workflow.
 Graphisoft and other BIM software vendors followed.

 Thanks to the very flexible format, BCF can even be used in software which doesn’t rely on IFC, thanks to plugins developed for closedBIM authoring tools.